max0x7ba/atomic_queue/README.md

 `CMake` and `Meson` build systems provide the greatest portability and easy usage/consumption of the library, build and run the unit-tests on their supported platforms.
 They provide the best library user experience, as opposed to best library developer experience.

-GNU Make command line options with the greatest impact on built time:

-* `-j` sets the number of worker processes to build with in parallel. `-j$(($(nproc)/2))` sets it to half the number of available CPUs.
-* `-R` disables GNU Make legacy built-in variables and rules for at least +25% faster dependency checking. `make -R` is the right default invocation for GNU Make.
-Not specifying `-R` command line option for GNU Make is wasting time and energy for no good reason. (`ninja` docs never mention `make -R` because `ninja` is unable to build as fast as `make -R` does.)

 #### Build and run unit-tests
 Building and running the unit-tests require Boost.Test library (e.g. `libboost-test-dev` on Debian/Ubuntu).
 Installing the complete set of Boost development libraries is the easiest (e.g. `libboost-all-dev` on Debian/Ubuntu).